ksctl/ksctl/README.md

 # Project Scope

-There are many cloud providers that offer their own flavor of Kubernetes.
-Each provider has their own unique cli tool which is used to create and manage clusters on that particular cloud.
-When working in a multi-cloud enviornment, it can get difficult to create and manage so many clusters. ksctl is a single cli tool which can interact with a multitude of cloud providers, making it easy for you to mange multi cloud clusters, with just a single cli tool.
+Many cloud providers offer their flavor of Kubernetes.
+Each provider has its unique CLI tool which is used to create and manage clusters on that particular cloud.
+When working in a multi-cloud environment, it can get difficult to create and manage so many clusters. ksctl is a single CLI tool that can interact with a multitude of cloud providers, making it easy for you to manage multi-cloud clusters, with just a single CLI tool.
 Currently, we support Civo and Local clusters.

 You can also use ksctl to create clusters locally using docker.